marcelpatrick/3rdPersonV2/README.md

  - include a SERVICE to Update the Player Location in the AI location memory (PlayerLocation) var only if the player is seen by the AI
  	- Create a new BTService class: In Unreal > Add New > New C++ class > show all classes > BTService_BlackboardBase: call it BTService_PlayerLocationIfSeen
 	- BTService_BlackboardBase is a custom service that allows us to refer to the variables or keys we included in the Blackboard

- - Implement the Tick function
+##### 2.4.1.1: Implement the Constructor and give this Behavior Tree node a name

  BTService_PlayerLocationIfSeen.h
  ```cpp
  class SIMPLESHOOTER_API UBTService_PlayerLocationIfSeen : public UBTService_BlackboardBase